 The following are data elements that should be representing using OBX segments.
 The data type belongs in OBX-2.
 The code belongs in OBX-3.
 The value for the data elements belongs in OBX-5.
 The unit for the value, when applicable, belongs in OBX-6.

-Table X.3.1-4: Radiation Oncology Planning and Delivery of Radiation – Codes for Specified OBX Segments
+Table X.3.1-4: Exchange of Radiotherapy Summaries – Codes for Specified OBX Segments

+The “Usage” column indicates whether a given data element applies to the Intent (I), Prescription Summary (P), Session Result (S), or some combination thereof.